BioMedIA-MBZUAI/RobustMedCLIP/README.md

 └── README.md             # Dataset description
 ```

 You can download the dataset from: [MediMeta-C](https://huggingface.co/datasets/razaimam45/MediMeta-C/tree/main), and [MedMNIST-C](https://github.com/francescodisalvo05/medmnistc-api).
+The downloaded folder `data/MediMeta-C` should be in the root of the project folder.

 ```bash
 huggingface-cli download razaimam45/MediMeta-C --local-dir ./data/MediMeta-C --repo-type dataset --token <YOUR-HUGGINGFACE-TOKEN>